Spike-Pentesting/enman/README.md

 # DESCRIPTION

 enman is the equivalent of layman for Sabayon, it allows you to easily add/remove/search repositories into your sabayon machine.

-# NAME

-enman - a layman equivalent for entropy repositories

 # COMMANDS